Harshspd/project2/README.md

  this is new project created locally.

- hello spd ...go with the flow.
+ hello spd ...go with the flow...